 This hook wall is opposite the vanity and toilet in the bathroom.
 It was once a boring ol’ bare wall with a lone towel bar, and now I think it looks great!
-The hooks are at a height that the girls can use themselves, and I think the beadboard and the trim add some interest to the space.
+The hooks are at a height that the girls can use themselves.
+I think the beadboard and the trim pieces add some interest to the space.
 Are you a hook wall addict like me?
 I feel like there’s no wall safe from my addiction.
 There just might be hooks everywhere by the time we’re done here (remember our entry board & batten hook wall?).

 - paintable beadboard wallpaper